sct2005/sct2005/README.md

 # 💫 About Me:
-👋 Hi, I’m Sam Taylor-King<br>I’m a 2nd-year MSc Computer Science student at the University of Exeter, with a strong interest in data, machine learning, and building practical, well-designed software.
-I enjoy working at the intersection of theory and real-world application — taking concepts from coursework and online certifications and turning them into working projects.<br>Alongside my academic studies, I’ve completed industry-recognised courses in machine learning and exploratory data analysis from Google and IBM, strengthening my foundations in data cleaning, modelling, and analytical thinking.
-I’m particularly interested in how intelligent systems are designed responsibly and how data-driven tools can be applied effectively in real environments.<br>Outside of tech, I bring strong leadership, teamwork, and decision-making skills from my experience as an RNLI Beach Lifeguard and Assistant Coach, where working under pressure and taking responsibility are part of everyday life.
-These experiences shape how I approach software development — with clarity, accountability, and a focus on reliability.<br>This GitHub showcases my learning journey, projects, and experimentation as I continue to grow as a developer and problem-solver.
+👋 Hi, I’m Sam Taylor-King

+I’m a 2nd-year MSc Computer Science student at the University of Exeter, with a strong interest in data, machine learning, and building practical, well-designed software.
+I enjoy working at the intersection of theory and real-world application — taking concepts from coursework and online certifications and turning them into working projects.
+Alongside my academic studies, I’ve completed industry-recognised courses in machine learning and exploratory data analysis from Google and IBM, strengthening my foundations in data cleaning, modelling, and analytical thinking.
+I’m particularly interested in how intelligent systems are designed responsibly and how data-driven tools can be applied effectively in real environments.

+Outside of tech, I bring strong leadership, teamwork, and decision-making skills from my experience as an RNLI Beach Lifeguard where working under pressure and taking responsibility are part of everyday life.
+These experiences shape how I approach software development — with clarity, accountability, and a focus on reliability.

+This GitHub showcases my learning journey, projects, and experimentation as I continue to grow as a developer and problem-solver.

 ## 🌐 Socials: